Agave angustifolia [a-GAH-vee angustifolia] is a member of the Agavaceae family and is native to Costa Rica, Central

 Flowering & Fragrance

 These monocarpic plants may bloom sometime after the age of ten years.

-When the parent plant blooms, it produces a great number of blooms with a yellowish-green flower color that sit atop a spike with well-branched panicles attaining a height of 16′ feet.
+When the parent plant blooms, it produces a great number of blooms with a yellowish-green flower color that sit atop a spike with well-branched panicles attaining a height of 16′ feet tall.

 Sometimes the flower stalk produces tiny plantlets or bulbils for replanting.